usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 **Federate Attributes:**

-* Pseudonymity is important to stakeholders accessing the service
+* Pseudonymity is required, necessary, feasible, or important to stakeholders accessing the service
 * Access to the service only requires a partial attribute list
 * Access to the service only requires at least one attribute claim
 * Agency is not the authoritative source or issuing source for required attributes